dougbutner/web-4/README.md

 Across the globe, one geopolitical pattern seem to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.
 This gives us

-1. Cities (aka Towns, etc.)
+1. Cities (aka Towns, Commonwealths, C, etc.)
 2. Counties (aka Divisions
 3. Districts (aka States,
-4. Nations (aka Countries, States, Republics
+4. Nations (aka Countries, States, Republics, etc)
+5. Global

+Additiona

 For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
 Traditionally, it's the location within a certain area, such as a place of residence, that is of importance.
 When building a geo-social system, it's only necessary that each participant has declared the smallest (!!!) level of geographic stratification defined, from which the rest can be extrapolated.